-The University retains the authority to remove a respondent from the University's program or activity on an emergency basis, where the University (1) undertakes an individualized safety and risk analysis and (2) determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual harassment justifies a removal.
+The University retains the authority to remove a student respondent from the University's program or activity on an emergency basis, where the University (1) undertakes an individualized safety and risk analysis and (2) determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual harassment justifies a removal.

 If the University determines such removal is necessary, the respondent will be provided notice by the University's Title IX Coordinator or designee.
 The respondent will have an opportunity to challenge the decision immediately following the removal.
+The challenge should be submitted in writing to either the Vice

+President for Student Affairs (VPSA) for student respondents or to the Associate Vice President for Human Resources (AVPHR) for employee respondents or their designees.
 Members of the University's Behavioral Risk Assessment Team or designee will review the respondent's appeal to removal.